Wake Island Airfield: 21st century

-In May 2014, a Delta Airlines Boeing 767-300ER conducted an emergency landing at Wake Island after encountering an issue with one engine.
+In May 2014, a Delta Air Lines Boeing 767-300ER conducted an emergency landing at Wake Island after encountering an issue with one engine.
 The flight departed from Honolulu bound for Nagoya, Japan.
 After landing, passengers were transferred to another aircraft.

 On 12 December 2016, a China Airlines Airbus A330-300 with engine problems landed at Wake Island.
 The flight was heading from Honolulu to Tokyo.